Asian stocks rise, gripped by optimism on Wall Street

 ANALYST’S TAKE: “The lingering theme from last Friday had been the Jackson Hole symposium which was perceivably dovish, enthusing equity markets into the end of the week,” Jingyi Pan of IG said in a commentary.
 “Still, the watch lies with data as we head into the end of the month while keeping that keen eye on trade tensions after last week’s failed talks,” she added.

-ENERGY: Benchmark U.S. crude fell 13 cents to $68.59 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude added 5 cents to $68.77 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 1.3 percent to settle at $68.72 per barrel on Friday.
-Brent crude, used to price international oils, dropped 9 cents to $75.73 in London.
+Brent crude, used to price international oils, picked up 7 cents to $75.89 in London.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.